 What Happens in the Event of an Outbreak?
 TOP

 A case of the measles, mumps, or rubella needs to be reported to public health authorities.
-If you think you or your child has the measles, mumps, or rubella, call the doctor right away.
+If you think you or your child has it, call the doctor right away.

-Anyone who may have been exposed and has not been fully immunized will need to receive the vaccine.
+Anyone who may have been exposed and has not been fully immunized will need to get the vaccine.

 WHERE CAN I GET MORE INFORMATION?